fluxrider/vault/README.md

 Keeps your passwords and and notes encrypted (using the modern at time of writing (2022), ARGON2 key derivation and AEAD/xchacha20poly1305 encryption).

 ## Rational
-I've been using KeePassXC for two years, and suddently it corrupted my password file.
+I had been using KeePassXC for two years, and suddently it corrupted my password file.
 Even when reverting to an old backup of the file, modifying anything corrupts it.
 It's not like I can send the keepassxc team my password file for them to test.
 Also, like pretty much all project out there, their code is too messy, too many files, too many lines, too many features.
 With my fibrofog it's a lost cause.

 I tried a few online password services, but found that LastPass 'forgot' some new entries if the connection to the internet was spotty, and RoboForm kept guessing wrong the url for entries.